4xXR/loca-nsol-install/README.md

 # NSO Configuration Automation

 This project automates the generation and deployment of configurations for network devices using Cisco NSO (Network Services Orchestrator).
-The configurations are dynamically created using Jinja2 templates and can be deployed via RESTCONF or CLI.
+The configurations are dynamically created using Jinja2 templates and can be deployed via CLI.

 ## Features
 - **Dynamic Configuration Generation**: Uses Jinja2 templates to create configurations for various device types.